minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 Report naming
 -------------
-When creating a report, two name formats are needed, one for the overall report and one for the underlying asset reports.
+When creating a report, two name formats are needed: one for the overall report and one for the underlying asset reports.
 Every asset report consists of one input object and one report type (e.g. a DNS report for mispo.es).
 The overall report contains all the asset reports and also has its own name.